 The list-sessions command asks the running tmux server for every session it manages and prints one line per session.
-The default output starts with the session name, followed by the current window count and the creation timestamp, so the list doubles as both a target picker and a quick inventory of the workspace behind each name.
+The default output starts with the session name, then the window count and creation timestamp; tmux ls is the short alias for the same command.

 Related: How to create a tmux session